How Much Does a Commercial Fire Sprinkler System Cost?

 California Fire Code Specifics

-California adopts the International Fire Code with state amendments through the California Fire Code (CFC), which is Part 9 of Title 24.
-Key provisions that affect commercial fire sprinkler requirements include:
+California adopts the International Fire Code with state amendments as the California Fire Code (CFC), Part 9 of Title 24.
+Key provisions:

-- Local amendments: Many Bay Area cities adopt additional local amendments that exceed state requirements.
-San Francisco, Oakland, and Berkeley are particularly known for stringent local fire codes.
+- Local amendments: Many Bay Area cities exceed state minimums β San Francisco, Oakland, and Berkeley especially.

 Detailed Cost Components